-Among our Vice Presidents were many nobilities including Lord Howard of Glossop, Lord Scarsdale and The Archdeacon of Derby, our current president is Ken Gillman, taking over in 2009 from the retiring president David Kemp.
+Among our Vice Presidents were many nobilities including Lord Howard of Glossop, Lord Scarsdale and The Archdeacon of Derby, our current president is Mike Cross.

-In 1882 there were 120 members, much the same as today.
+In 1882 there were 120 members.
 The annual subscription in those days was five shillings for gentlemen and two and six for cottagers.

 In 1897 a note in a member’s record book showed he collected 250 pounds from his 14 colonies.